openair-collective/openair-cyan/README.md

 # License

-All materials provided here and future software additions (for example, to control the duty cycles) are licensed under the GNU General Public License v3.0 (GPL-3.0).
+All hardware materials and designs provided here are licensed under the <a href="https://opensource.org/CERN-OHL-P">CERN-OHL-P</a> hardware license.
+All software is under the GNU General Public License v3.0 (GPL-3.0).